AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-launch-a-poll.md

 description: Learn how to create polls manually or with AI, launch them during a Live Hub session, monitor responses, and share results with Learners.
 ---

-# Create and launch a poll in Live Hub
+# Create and launch a poll

 Use polls to make your Live Hub sessions more interactive and engaging.
 From the **Polls & Quizzes** panel, you can create polls manually by selecting question types such as multiple choice or short answer, or generate them using AI with **Icebreaker** and **Knowledge check** options.